Want to take a trip to Japan but can’t physically travel?

 - Tips for visiting in person

-Note: If you take his online tour, you will receive a discount on his in-person tour once the pandemic has ended.
-If you do make it to Tokyo, you can experience some of the things discussed with Yuki in real life.
+Note: If you take Yuki’s online tour, you will receive a discount on his in-person tour once the pandemic has ended.
+If you do make it to Tokyo, you can experience some of the things discussed with Yuki in real life!
+How awesome is that?

 Who is this tour for?